charltonaustin/blog-entries/unpublished/pairing-vs-code-review.md

 ### Communication:
 First I want to say that I'm definitely into communication.
 I think that programming is a team sport and people need to communicate a bunch in order to really get anything done.
-That said the first thing I want to talk about is communication between team members when you are pairing vs when you are doing code reciews.
+That said the first thing I want to talk about is communication between team members when you are pairing vs when you are doing code reviews.
 I think that the communication becomes incredibly slow when you are doing code reviews.
 There are couple of reasons for this.
 When you are pairing you have to communicate for it to be effective.
-This means as dissagrements come up you natural ask others for their opinions and you work through differences to come up with a better implementation than anyone alone.
+This means as disagreements come up you natural ask others for their opinions and you work through differences to come up with a better implementation than anyone alone.
 It also means you don't have to wait for someone to give you feedback.
 You get it basically instantaneously as you are coding.
 And it also means if you have a question about feedback you get can ask it immediately.